pitastrudl/wekanwiki/Install-and-Update.md

 docker ps
 ```

-To stop the running containers:
+To stop the running wekan container (not wekan-db that is MongoDB container):
 ```sh
 docker stop CONTAINER-ID-HERE
 ```